 Ghent is a stunning medieval city not far from Brussels and one of Belgium’s favourite places to visit.
 Find out Ghent’s top attractions and things to do.

 The Atomium is for Brussels what the Eiffel Tower is for Paris.
 The monument was created for the World Fair exhibition and has become Belgium's symbol.

 Le Palais de Justice (Justice Palace) in Brussels is one of the largest and most impressive buildings in Europe.

 The Cinquantenaire Palace and Park of Brussels is a national landmark and was built for the Belgian independency in 1880.

-The Galeries Royales Saint-Hubert were designed in 1847 making them the first glazed shopping arcade in Europe.
-Today, the Galeries Royales are still the most impressive and elegant.
+The Galeries Royales Saint-Hubert were designed in 1847 as the first glazed shopping arcade in Europe.
+Today, they are still the most impressive.